8 Alternative March Madness Pools

 Good news: There are plenty of alternatives to the typical bracket pools that awards 1, 2, 4, 8, 16 and 32 points per round.

-Our staff has knocked its heads together to come up with seven frameworks for alternative March Madness pools.
+Our staff has knocked its heads together to come up with eight frameworks for alternative March Madness pools.
 They can all be tweaked and customized, particularly with the payout structure, to fit your pool participants and interests.

 You can even mix and match elements from several of these formats.
 If you have interesting alternative pools, let us know on Twitter and we’ll add them.